 - Additives — Eliminate additives and processed foods, which can make eczema worse.

-- Foods allergens — Avoid any potential allergens, and some common allergen foods include gluten, dairy, shellfish or peanuts.
+- Foods allergens — Avoid any potential allergens.
+Some common allergen foods include gluten, dairy, shellfish or peanuts.

 - Margarine and other non-essential fats — These fats can interfere with the absorption of essential fats critical for healing.